 As I have written this book, I have reflected back on the five decades since my conversion to Christianity.
 For almost all these years I was ordained and served in the church.
 I am amazed at how many immoral and criminal actions have occurred around me.
 I hope that my experience is unusual, but I suspect it is common.

-There is one dark story I hesitate to share.
-I was associated with the missionary organisation, in my early days as a Christian, and a leader while masked raped a female teenager.
-She was part of the youth group under his oversight.
-The next day he committed suicide by driving his car into a tree.
-I attended his funeral and this terrible story emerged a few months later.
-I can barely imagine the spiritual trauma that the young girl suffered.
-Yet we who follow Christ must do everything possible to clean up the spiritual mess that some, even those in leadership, will leave behind.

 I am reminded of Jesus’ harsh words to the Pharisees:

 ‘You blind Pharisee!
 First clean the inside of the cup and of the plate, so that the outside also may become clean.’
 (Matthew 23:26)